brocklife/GameOfLife/README.md

 # GameOfLife
-A Java implementation of Game of Life, both sequential and parallel.
+A Java implementation of Game of Life, both sequential, multithreaded and built using the Skandium framework for parallel skeletons.

+A working version of the Skandium library can be downloaded from here [Skandium.jar](http://stefanoforti.altervista.org/Skandium).

 The program sequential program was tested on my i7 laptop and so was the multithreaded version.
 In addition to that, the parallel program has been run on a 8 cores Xeon machine.
 These are the obtained timings for computing 1000 steps